grnet/synnefo/docs/install-guide-debian.rst

 .. code-block:: console

-   # gnt-network connect test-net-public bridged br1
+   # gnt-network connect --nic-parameters mode=bridged,link=br1 test-net-public

 Now, it is time to test that the backend infrastracture is correctly setup for the Public Network.
 We will add a new VM, almost the same way we did it on the